 Yes.
 Scarless Rhinoplasty is really not scarless… the incisions are just hidden inside the nose.
 For patients who need small adjustments, a scarless or “closed rhinoplasty” is a good option.

 What is an open rhinoplasty?

-An open rhinoplasty is the more traditional surgical approach where you make a small incision across the collumella, and you elevate the skin to reveal the cartilage and bones that make up the shape of your nose.
-This is the approach I use most due to its versatility and ability to address more features of the nose.
+Open Rhinoplasty is the more traditional surgical approach where you make a small incision across the columella, and you elevate the skin to reveal the cartilage and bones that make up the shape of your nose.
+This is the approach I use the most due to its versatility and ability to address more features of the nose.

 Will you have to break the bones?

 Maybe.
 Depending on what needs to be done for your desired result, the nasal bones often have to be moved.
 I prefer the word “cut” as opposed to “break”.
 Every move made in a rhinoplasty procedure is a move made with precision.
 If your nasal bones have to be moved, I use a tiny instrument to cut the bones allowing them to be repositioned as needed.

 What is the difference between open and closed rhinoplasty?